Patent Services for Patent Pending Applications

 “Greg found what was unique about my invention where others had not.
 The proof is in the patent offices first examiners response where they allowed my patent.
 Greg is the best engineer lawyer ever.”

 Inventor Written Non Provisional Utility Patent Application

-“Greg understood my invention immediately and explained everything in understandable detail.
+“Greg understood my invention immediately!
+He explained every step of the process in understandable detail.
 His first response must have impressed, the examiner called him about a minor adjustment and I got my patent.”